Pepichan/frethan-phase2/docs/er-diagram/README.md

 ## 🛠️ 4.
 Mapping to Prisma & PostgreSQL

-The ER diagram corresponds to Prisma models defined in: backend/prisma/schema.prisma
+The ER diagram corresponds to Prisma models defined in: backend/prisma/schema.prisma Prisma generates PostgreSQL tables using: cd backend → npx prisma migrate dev --name init This command creates **20+ tables** inside the `frethan_db` database.

-Prisma generates PostgreSQL tables using: cd backend → npx prisma migrate dev --name init
+`frethan-er-v3.png` aligns with Prisma migrations up to add_notification_table (W6).

-This command creates **20+ tables** inside the `frethan_db` database.
+When adding new migrations, update both schema.prisma and the ER diagram version.

 ---